 Ruth's Chris Steak House - Chicago

-The upscale steakhouse chain, which has three Chicagoland locations and dozens more worldwide, underwent a massive remodel in 2015 and 2016.
 The result: a sophisticated dining experience rooted in the classic steakhouse style with contemporary flair.
 The same year as the remodel, Zagat named the downtown location one of Chicago’s best steakhouses and one of the city’s best restaurants overall; “Chicago Magazine” also lists it as one of Chicago’s top steakhouses.

 To understand the allure of Ruth’s Chris Steak House is to understand the tenacity and graciousness of its owner, Ruth Fertel.